You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.

 “For to be carnally minded is death, but to be spiritually minded is life and peace” (Romans 8:6, NKJV).

-You are of infinite value to Him.
-How do you value Him?
+You are of infinite value to God.
+He became as you so He could give you His life.
+He loves you without cost.
 You can trust Him.

 © 2022 Lynn Lacher